clux/magic-forest/README.md

 TL;DR benchmarks results.

-- c++14 with gcc 7 is is roughly 38 times faster than node 6.11
+- rust 1.19 (stable) is roughly 40 times faster than node 6.11
+- rust 1.19 (stable) is roughly 5% faster than c++14 with gcc 7
 - c++14 with gcc 7 is roughly 10% faster than c++14 with llvm 4